hpl002/Masters_Public/readme.md

 | Organizational | group          | event           | string | The group within the organizational structure, of which the resource having triggered the event is a member |
 | Time           | timestamp      | event           | date   | The date and time, at which the event has occurred                                                          |
 | Semantic       | modelReference | all             | string | Reference to model concepts in an ontology                                                                  |
+ > Table from [XES, XESame, and ProM 6](./resources/literature/Verbeek2011_Chapter_XESXESameAndProM6.pdf) that shows the standard XES extensions.

 The semantics of an attribute is described by its extension.
-We differ between standard and custom extensions.
-The standard extensions are the contepts described in the table above.
+Extensions are not mandatory as exemplified in the XES example log above.
+We differ between **standard** and **custom** extensions.
+The standard extensions are the contepts described in the table above, while custom extensions can be user defined or point to some ontology. **Event classifiers** are specified in the log element and are used to assign some identity to an event.
+The identity is a product of its containing attributes, thus making it possible to compare similar events by looking purely at their identity.
+The global element is used to declare well defined values for every trace or event in the log.
+This can be compared to declaring and initializing attributes on a class in object oriented programming.
+This is very useful for plugins as they can be certain that every trace or event instance has the declared attributes.
+The globally defined value being the fallback if it is not overwritten.

 From the paper we can extract the following plugins: